vinhnglx/vbackup/README.md

 ## How to run

+Using a password on the command line interface can be insecure.

-Please follow the command: `ruby db-backup.rb database_name user_name password`
+Please follow the command: `ruby db-backup.rb -u user_name -p database_name`.

 By the way, to setup our backups, we need to setup the cronjob to run daily.